How Do I Resource My Morris Activities?

 Complete children’s bell pads are available from Morris suppliers but tend to be horrifically expensive, £16 per pair up (includes bells) and probably beyond the budget of most schools.
 At Morris Minors we are still trying out different budget designs but our best design so far can be found by scrolling to the bottom of this page.
 If you have a better method please let us know.

 With KS1 children we have abandoned the use of bell pads, despite the “authenticity”.
 Belling them up takes forever and the things still slide down their legs!
-We tend to use the “wrist strap” bells round the ankles instead.
+We tend to use the “wrist strap” bells round the wrists or ankles instead.
 Be warned also that Morris bells are gentle outside.
 In an echoing school hall they can create a noise problem and a great distraction to the teaching process.
 It is usually wise to issue them only at performance point!

 This can easily be obtained as free downloads from the internet.
 Most Morris sites have the tunes which they most commonly use.
 Border tune sheet music can be had from: